 - Spoon half of the ice cream into an 8-cup freezer-safe container.
 Dollop over ¼ cup of the jam, swirling to combine.
 Repeat with the remaining ice cream and jam.
 Cover and freeze for 2 to 3 hours or overnight.

-For a more indulgent dessert, pair this coconut ice cream with a Cast Iron Skillet Cookie—because coconut, raspberry, and chocolate are simply meant to be.
+For an even more indulgent dessert, pair this coconut ice cream with a Cast Iron Skillet Cookie—because coconut, raspberry, and chocolate are simply meant to be.

 Recipe adapted from KitchenAid Australia.